cyclomon/3dbraingen/README.md

 This repository provides a PyTorch implementation of 3D brain Generation.
 It can successfully generates plausible 3-dimensional brain MRI with Generative Adversarial Networks.
 Trained models are also provided in this page.

 ## Paper
-Generation of 3D Brain MRI Using Auto-Encoding Generative Adversarial Networks.
+"Generation of 3D Brain MRI Using Auto-Encoding Generative Adversarial Networks"

 The 22nd International Conference on Medical Image Computing and Computer Assisted Intervention(MICCAI 2019)

 ## Dependencies
 * [Python 3.5+](https://www.continuum.io/downloads)